1. Socialive Support Center

 Facebook Live

-Facebook's live video streaming service that lets anyone stream real-time video from their devices straight to their Facebook News Feed.
+Facebook's live video streaming service lets anyone stream real-time video from their devices straight to their Facebook News Feed.
 With Socialive, stream to multiple pages, profiles, and groups on Facebook simultaneously or one at a time.

 Firewall